 BB made me representative of North America.
 I established party units in New York, Detroit, Montreal, Washington DC and Toronto and kept in contact with BB from London.
 [In] 1984, BB came to USA and I visited with her.
-I invited her to Canada, but [she] could not come due to the murder of Shahnawaz in the following year.
+I invited her to Canada, but [she] could not come due to the murder of Shahnawaz in the following year.844

 BB lobbied to save the lives of opposition activists sentenced to death by the Zia regime.
-She failed to achieve this in the cases of Nasser Baluch and Ayaz Samoo, who were executed in March and June 1985 despite strong international mobilisation against their sentences, with mercy letters, diplomatic pressure and Amnesty International pleas to Zia.
+She failed to achieve this in the cases of Nasser Baluch and Ayaz Samoo, who were executed in March and June 1985 despite strong international mobilisation against their sentences, with mercy letters, diplomatic pressure and Amnesty International pleas to Zia.845

 Two weeks after going into exile, BB travelled to the USA.
 The USA was the main international supporter of the Zia regime, providing financial aid while being blind to its abuses of human rights.
 Speaking before an audience of State and Defence department officials, members of Congress, former Ambassadors and members of the press at Carnegie Endowment for International Peace she stated: 'We in Pakistan are confused and disappointed by the backing given to Zia's illegitimate regime'.
-She recalled her participation in protests against the American involvement in Vietnam a decade before, and said that she was now in the USA to protest to them about another injustice, namely US support for a regime in Pakistan that was committing
+She recalled her participation in protests against the American involvement in Vietnam a decade before, and said that she was now in the USA to protest to them about another injustice, namely US support for a regime in Pakistan that was committing atrocities against its own people.
+BB found that US newspapers were eulogising General Zia as a 'benign dictator'.848 She met as many influential politicians and persons as she could.849 For example, she Directed the attention of US Congressman Solarz's to the execution of four political activists - Nasser Baloach, Essa Balaoch, Malik Ayub, and Saifullah Khalid - for their alleged involvement in the hijacking of the PIA plane in 1981.
+He was unaware of the military's brutal policy against political activists, and he took immediate action after confirming the report from Amnesty International by sending a confidential telegram850 to the Assistant Secretary Elliot Abrams to take action against the execution.
+Likewise, she drew the attention of Senators Kennedy, and Moynihan to the cases of Raza Kazim851, who was charged on the attempt of assassinating General Zia-ul-Haq, and Rasool Bakhsh Pallejo, 852 General Secretary Sindhi Awami Tehreek and under arrest since 1981.
+When asked by these US political leaders, the US embassy officials in Islamabad professed ignorance of the events.
+BB already personally knew some leading figures in the US establishment, such as Peter Galbraith - then a staff member for the U.S. Senate Committee on Foreign Relations - whom she had befriended earlier at Harvard.
+Galbraith lobbied for her cause at that time.853 She also contacted the

-&lt;sup>844 Qayyum Nizami, Interview.
+844 Qayyum Nizami, Interview.

-Bhutto, Daugther of the East, pp.274-77.
+845 Bhutto, Daugther of the East, pp.274-77.